Why AfroShe is a cause close to my heart

 Tina Turner’s African+First Nation American hair? (below)

-As I say, at the time I am sure that ladies just wanted to look good and naturally aspired to the socially dominant images of beauty.
-But in retrospect one can see the fashion imperative as was a way of inviting Africans and African Americans to say to white culture, and to say it by how they changed themselves; “Look!
+I point this out with no sense of jedgement because we all want to look good and we naturally aspire to the socially dominant images of beauty.
+But in retrospect one can see the fashion imperative to relax, straighten or replace natural Afro hair was a way of inviting Africans and African Americans to say to white culture, and to say it by how they changed themselves; “Look!
 I aspire to white images.
 I want to comply with white culture.
 I am no threat.”

-The appearance of the ‘Fro enabled African and African American women to say to the world, “We are Africans and we are proud!”
-To a very great extent the movement of “Black Power” in politics and reflected in Soul, Funk and Disco music empowered the emergence of the ‘Fro in fashion and catalyzed the beginnings of a change in beliefs about what constitutes Beauty.
-Singer Marsha Hunt, pictured above, rocked that moment with her natural ‘Fro.
+The appearance of the ‘Fro enabled African and African American women to say to turn around and say to the world, “We are Africans and we are proud!”
+To a very great extent the movement of “Black Power” in politics reflected in Soul, Funk and Disco music, empowered the emergence of the ‘Fro in fashion, and catalyzed the beginnings of a popular change in belief and perception as to what constitutes Beauty.
+Singer Marsha Hunt, pictured above, epitomised that moment with her fabulous natural ‘Fro.

-Today a new generation of women is discovering something empowering and life-giving: God made their hair.
+Today, a new generation of women is discovering something empowering and life-giving: God made their hair.
 And what God made is good.
-God, the good and wise creator, created African hair.
+God created African hair.
 And God made it beautiful.
-With that realization comes the knowledge that women of African descent are not inferior.
-Their hair proves it!!
 Embracing Afro hair is a powerful and significant way of rejecting a lie steeped in racism.
-Freeing the ‘Fro celebrates a life-giving truth about God and creation.
-In other words the move to reappopriate the natural Afro is a cause rooted in a good “theology” of humanity!
+Reappopriating the natural Afro is a cause rooted in a good “theology” of humanity!